esl/MongooseIM/doc/modules/mod_commands.md

 ## Command definition

 The module contains a list of command definitions.
-Each definitions contain the following entries:
+Each definition contains the following entries:

 * name (uniquely identifies the command)
 * category (used for listing commands and for generating urls for REST API)
-* optional: subcategory
+* subcategory (optional)
 * desc (a brief description)
 * module, function (what is called when the command is executed)
 * action (create|read|update|delete)
 * optional: security_policy (info to be used by the caller)
-* args (a list of two-element tuples specifying name and type of argument)
+* args (a list of two-element tuples specifying name and type of an argument)
 * result (what the command (and its underlying function) is supposed to return)

 A simple command definition may look like this: